Contact & Permalinks

 Barely anyone writes in trochees.
 Notable exception: The Tyger, William Blake

-- Which of the seven plots in Margaret Atwood’s list does “Emergency” fit?
+- Which of the seven plots in Margaret Atwood’s list does “A Knock at the Door” fit?

-- What is the source of the story’s conflict?
-Is it literal or thematic
+- What is the source of the story’s tension?
+Is it literal or thematic, or both?

 Plot Exercise: Working Backward